Web3NL/motoko-book/src/base-library/data-structures/array.md

 ## Array.equal

-Equal compares each element of two arrays and checks whether they are all equal according to a `equal` function of type `(X, X) -> Bool`.
+Compare each element of two arrays and check whether they are all equal according to an `equal` function of type `(X, X) -> Bool`.

 ```motoko
 func equal<X>(